 Include your full name, any affiliations with Rice University or other institutions and organizations relevant to your submission and the best way to contact you.
 Our opinion editor will be in contact to discuss the editing process and next steps.

-All opinion pieces should pertain in some way to the Rice community.
+All guest opinions should pertain in some way to the Rice community.
 The Thresher does not publish hate speech.
 The Thresher defines hate speech as abusive or threatening writing that targets a particular group or individual or puts those groups or individuals in danger.
 If your original submission does not meet these requirements, our editor will reach out to discuss next steps and possible improvements.

 The Thresher will make a good-faith attempt to communicate with the writer regarding the headline of their piece.
 However, the Thresher reserves the right to alter or write a headline if needed.